odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

           Laxmi Vilas is the older, 18th-century wing of the palace, with comfortable, well-furnished rooms.
 Between the two wings is an enticing swimming pool.
-The entire property is surrounded by extensive lawns giving it a rural and relaxing feel.
+The entire property is surrounded by extensive lawns, giving it a rural and relaxing feel.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''